cr1315/.rayrc/README.md

-# why
+# Why

 Recently I found that I'm working on newly created linux workstations so often that time by time I'm annoyed with these repeating work:

-- set up my shell aliaes, prompts, color schemas and custom functions, etc..
+- set up my shell aliases, prompts, color schemas and custom functions, etc..
 - install and configure my favorite [`bat`](https://github.com/sharkdp/bat), [`jq`](https://github.com/stedolan/jq), [`fzf`](https://github.com/junegunn/fzf), [`rg`](https://github.com/BurntSushi/ripgrep), [`fd`](https://github.com/sharkdp/fd), etc..
 - install and configure vim plugins..

-IT'S TIME to automate all of this with **one command**!
+IT'S TIME to automate all of these with [**one command**](#how)!

-# what
+# What

-It's supposed to inlucde all the modifications I've done to the machine.
+It's supposed to inlucde all my customizations on this machine.
-Yes, all the modifications.
+Yes, all my customizations.

-- Why?
+> Why?
 (You may ask)
-- Well, you know, kind of, company policies, security blahblah..
+- Well, you know, there are many, that kind of, company policies, security rules, blahblah..

-Anyway, I'll try my best to include all my modifications with inside the `$HOME/.rayrc` folder.
+Anyway, I tried my best to include all customizations within inside the `$HOME/.rayrc` folder.

-And finally, after installtion, it gives me a consistent shell environment as usual, whenever I log in, whichever workstation I log in to.
+And, after installation, it gives me a consistent shell environment, whichever workstation I log in to.

-## features
+## Features

 Something like: